layer5io/containers-101-workshop/lab-3/README.md

     Reply from 10.0.0.2: bytes=32 time<1ms TTL=64
     ```

-    > Note: In some cases it may take a few seconds for the Windows client to find the alpine host resutling in PING timeouts.
+    > Note: In some cases it may take a few seconds for the client to find the alpine host resutling in PING timeouts.
 If this happens, simply retry the above command.

 ## Deploying Swarm services